Photograph from the Jeff Adams collection

 The eighth car from left is a Chevrolet driven by Henry F. “Wingey” Williams, a one-armed driver from Wichita Falls, Texas.

-The #400 car ninth from left is an over-head cam Chevrolet driven by George Souders of Indianapolis, Indiana.
+The #400 car ninth from left is an over-head cam Chevrolet driven by George Souders of Lafayette, Indiana.
 Souders went on to win the 1927 Indianapolis “500” and finished third in his only other start in that race in 1928.

 The flagman standing on the infield of the racetrack and to the far right in the photo is George Hatton who co-promoted these races with Tim Hurst.